 Is Amerisleep cheaper than Sleep Number?

-Significantly cheaper.
-Amerisleep AS3 queen at the current 30% off sale is approximately $1,015.
-Sleep Number i8 queen is $2,799 on sale (list $3,499).
-That is a $1,784 difference for the same bed size.
-The AS3 wins five of seven tested categories at a third of the Sleep Number i8’s price.
-The Sleep Number premium buys adjustable firmness and SleepIQ tracking, which are genuine features—but only if you need them.
-Check Amerisleep coupon 2026 for current sale status before purchase.
+Yes.
+Amerisleep AS3 queen starts at around $1,049.
+Sleep Number's ComfortNext queen starts at roughly $1,699, not including the $298 white-glove delivery and setup fee.
+The AS3 wins five of seven tested categories at a lower price.
+The Sleep Number premium buys adjustable firmness and SleepIQ tracking, genuine features, but only if you need them.
+See our Amerisleep coupon 2026 page for current promotion status.

-Which is better for hot sleepers — Amerisleep AS3 or Sleep Number i8?
+Which is better for hot sleepers: Amerisleep AS3 or Sleep Number?

-Amerisleep AS3 is the better choice for hot sleepers by a meaningful margin.
-In our 8-hour heat-pad cooling test, the AS3 scored 9.0/10 versus Sleep Number i8’s 7.5/10—a 1.5-point gap driven by the fundamental material difference.
+Amerisleep AS3 by a meaningful margin.
+In our 8-hour heat-pad cooling test, the AS3 scored 9.0/10 versus Sleep Number's 7.5/10.
 Bio-Pur plant-based foam has an open-cell structure that allows air to circulate through the foam matrix.
-Sleep Number’s rubber DualAir chambers are impermeable; they cannot breathe the way open-cell foam does.
-For hot sleepers or those in warm bedroom environments, this matters across the full sleep period.
+Sleep Number's rubber DualAir chambers are impermeable, so they cannot breathe the way open-cell foam does.
+For hot sleepers or those in warm bedroom environments, this gap matters across the full sleep period.

-Which is better for couples — Amerisleep AS3 or Sleep Number i8?
+Which is better for couples: Amerisleep AS3 or Sleep Number?

 It depends on whether you and your partner need different firmness levels.
-If both partners can work with a Medium feel, AS3 wins: 9.0/10 motion isolation versus Sleep Number’s 8.5/10, at $1,784 less.
-If one partner needs soft (setting 20–35) and the other needs firm (setting 60+), Sleep Number i8 is the only mattress that can satisfy both in the same bed.
-The split DualAir chamber is a genuine couples solution for mismatched sleepers.
-AS3 cannot replicate adjustable per-side firmness.
+If both partners can work with a Medium feel, AS3 wins: 9.0/10 motion isolation at a lower price.
+If one partner needs soft (setting 20-35) and the other needs firm (setting 60+), Sleep Number is the only mattress that can satisfy both in the same bed.
+The split DualAir chamber is a genuine couples solution for mismatched sleepers, and the AS3 cannot replicate per-side adjustable firmness.

 How reliable is Sleep Number compared to Amerisleep?

 Amerisleep AS3 is more reliable over a long lifespan.
-Foam mattresses degrade gradually and predictably through compression; there are no mechanical failure modes.
-Sleep Number i8 has multiple components that can fail: the air pump (cited in consumer reviews as the most common failure point, typically years 5–10), air tubing, Bluetooth control module, and app software.
-Sleep Number’s warranty is prorated from year 3, so the company’s coverage contribution shrinks over time.
-AS3’s 20-year non-prorated warranty is structurally stronger protection despite the shorter headline number.
+Foam mattresses degrade gradually and predictably through compression with no mechanical failure modes.
+Sleep Number has multiple components that can fail: the air pump (the most cited failure point, typically years 5-10), air tubing, Bluetooth control module, and app software.
+Sleep Number's warranty is also prorated from year 2, so company coverage shrinks over time.
+In 2025-2026, Sleep Number issued a going concern disclosure, adding corporate continuity risk to any warranty calculation.
+AS3's 20-year warranty is structurally stronger protection.

 What is SleepIQ and is it worth paying for?

-SleepIQ is Sleep Number’s biometric tracking system.
+SleepIQ is Sleep Number's biometric tracking system.
 Sensors embedded in the mattress measure heart rate variability, respiratory rate, and movement throughout the night.
-The companion app generates a daily Sleep Number Score (0–100) and provides sleep trend data over time.
-For users actively managing a sleep health goal—insomnia, HRV monitoring, apnea tracking—SleepIQ provides data that standalone wearables cannot match at mattress level.
+The companion app generates a daily sleep score and provides sleep trend data over time.
+For users actively managing a sleep health goal, the data has real utility.
 For users who will not regularly engage with the app, it adds cost without utility.
-SleepIQ also requires Bluetooth connectivity and periodic firmware updates; consider whether you want an internet-connected mattress over a 10-year product lifespan.
+SleepIQ also requires Bluetooth connectivity and periodic firmware updates, which adds technology dependency over the mattress's lifespan.

 Is the Amerisleep AS3 good for back sleepers?

-AS3 Medium firmness (5/10) works for back sleepers in the 130–190 lb range.
+AS3 Medium firmness (5/10) works for back sleepers in the 130-190 lb range.
 HIVE zoning creates firmer zones under the lumbar region, providing spine-neutral support in the back position.
-Back sleepers over 200 lbs or those who prefer a firmer feel will find the single Medium option limiting.
-Sleep Number i8 allows back sleepers to dial in a higher setting (60–75) for firmer lumbar support without buying a different mattress.
-If you are a back sleeper and unsure of your ideal firmness, the i8’s adjustability is a legitimate advantage.
+Back sleepers over 200 lbs or those who prefer a firmer feel may benefit from Sleep Number's adjustable settings (60-75) for increased lumbar resistance.
 If you know Medium suits you, AS3 is the better value.

 Does Sleep Number make noise during the night?

-Sleep Number’s air pump makes noise when inflating or deflating the chambers.
-Manual adjustments via the app are audible at low room-noise levels.
-Higher Sleep Number Smart Bed models include auto-adjustment overnight (where the bed responds to your movement data), which means the pump may activate during the night while you sleep.
-Consumer reviews consistently note pump noise as a minor-to-moderate issue depending on bedroom noise floor.
+Sleep Number's air pump is audible when inflating or deflating the chambers.
+Models with overnight auto-adjustment can activate the pump during sleep in response to movement data.
+Consumer reviews consistently note pump noise as a minor to moderate issue depending on bedroom noise levels.
 Amerisleep AS3 makes no noise under any conditions.

 Which mattress has the better warranty?